yaronn/GifW00t/README.md

 ---------------------
 GifW00t! is a pure-javascript web recorder.
 Just add one script tag to your page, and users will be able to record and replay their interaction with the site.
 Some of the possibilities:

-* Record game sessions and provide instant replay
+* Record game sessions and watch instant replay
 * Report site bugs
 * Usage instructions clip
 * Share amazing data visualizations, canvas animation